ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 ## 👥 The Team

-We are the ShahroodRC team, a group of students passionate about robotics, electronics, and programming, working toward the WRO 2025 competition in the Future Engineers category.
+We are the ShahroodRC team, a group of dedicated students from Iran with a passion for robotics, electronics, and programming.
+Our goal is to create an innovative robot for the WRO 2025 Future Engineers category, combining technical skills and collaboration to solve complex challenges.

 ### 👨‍💼 Sepehr Yavarzadeh
 - **Role**: Project Manager and Software Engineer.
 - **Age**: 16
 - **Description**: Hey!
-I'm Sepehr and this is my third WRO season.
-Last year I won the third place in our national competition in Robo Mission category.
+I'm Sepehr, and this is my third WRO season.
+Last year, I won third place in our national competition in the Robo Mission category.
 This year I wanted to have a new experience.
 I'm interested in playing the piano and playing tennis.
-I'm passionate about programming, physics and math.
+I'm passionate about programming, physics, and math.
 - sepehryavarzadeh@gmail.com
 - [Github](https://github.com/Sepehryy)
 - [Instagram](https://www.instagram.com/sepehr.yavarzadeh/)
 - [Linkedin](https://www.linkedin.com/in/sepehr-yavarzadeh-9643252a3/)